-Attested: AI iter 12 Gobannio; possibly the same as RC’s Bannio
+Attested: Gobannio on iter 12 of the Antonine Itinerary; possibly the same as Bannio in the Ravenna Cosmography

 Where: Abergavenny Roman fort at SO29851409, which occupied the flat summit of a bluff above the confluence of the rivers Usk and Gavenny.

 Name origin: Most likely a description of the broad, marshy valley of the river Usk upstream from Abergavenny, for reasons set out at length here.
 The first element Gob- came from a PIE root *gheub- ‘cavity’ ancestral to cove, Irish and English gob ‘mouth’, etc, describing the way that hills hem in the river valley.
 And the -annium part probably meant ‘marsh’ as in Endlicher's Glossary and other names such as the river Annan.
 The closest parallel name is actually Greek ζουπανια (land ruled by a župan) used in a book by Constantine VII, Byzantine emperor in the AD 900s.